aurelia/aurelia/docs/user-docs/aurelia-packages/validation/defining-rules.md

 }
 ```

 To define rules use the `IValidationRules` fluent API.
-In order to do that you need to inject the `@IValidationRules`.
+In order to do that you need to inject the `IValidationRules`.
 This is shown in the following example.

 {% tabs %}
 {% tab title="awesome-component.ts" %}